-Here are five steps to help you boost employee wellbeing at your organization.
+Here are seven steps to help you improve employee wellbeing at your organization.

 In addition to workload, managers being more supportive, leading with empathy, and generally understanding and knowing what’s going on in each employee’s work life, go a long way to support employee wellbeing.